Home » DIY » How to Paint Over Faux Finish: Sunroom Renovation

 • Then paint!

-Supplies Needed to Paint Over a Faux Finish
+Essential Supplies for Painting Over Faux Finish

 If you need to paint over a faux finish or textured walls, you’ll need the following supplies.